amanchadha/iSeeBetter/README.md

 So why did I chose this topic?
 I felt that I could use my newly minted DL chops to develop something interesting which might propel the state-of-the-art further in the process.

 Lets start with a low-res video sequence.
-The easiest way to super-resolve such an input low-res video is to apply super resolution to every single frame individiually.
+The easiest way to super-resolve such an input low-res video is to apply super resolution to every single frame individually.
 However, this would be wasteful of the temporal details inherent in video sequences, especially motion patterns.

 So I thought why not make my algorithm look left, look right - use details from adjacent images and train it with a GAN to extract fine-grained details such as complex textures.